 Mix well and spread out over your face.
 Leave the mask on for 10 to 12 minutes before gently cleansing your face with warm water and a soft washcloth for best results.

 Shea butter is a proven moisturizer for your skin.
-It has soothing, anti-aging, and healing properties that make skin appear smoother and younger.
-Using pure shea butter on your face could lead to breakouts, so try purchasing products that contain shea butter instead of pure shea butter.
 There are plenty of skincare products, at a variety of price points that contain shea butter as one of the main ingredients.

 Shea butter has soothing and anti-aging properties that may make skin appear smoother and reduce aging.